timscargill/SiTAR/README.md

 **User AR device:**
 1) Create a Unity project with the AR Foundation template.
 Make sure the ARCore Extensions is fully set up by following the instructions here: https://developers.google.com/ar/develop/unity-arf/getting-started-extensions.
-2) Add the 'DrawTrajectory.cs' script to the 'AR Session Origin' GameObject.
+2) Add the '_DrawTrajectory.cs_' script to the 'AR Session Origin' GameObject.
+3) Drag the AR Camera GameObject to the 'Camera Manager' and 'Camera' slots in the Draw Trajectory inspector panel.
-3) Add the 'Cylinder.prefab', 'Joint.prefab' and 'Frustum.prefab' files (in the 'user-AR-device folder) to your Assets folder, and drag them to their slots in the 'Draw Trajectory' inspector panel.
+4) Add the '_Start.prefab_', '_Stop.prefab_', '_Cylinder.prefab_', '_Joint.prefab_' and '_Frustum.prefab_' files (in the 'user-AR-device folder) to your Assets folder, and drag them to the 'Start Prefab', 'Stop Prefab', 'Cylinder Prefab', 'Joint Prefab' and 'Frustum Prefab' slots in the 'Draw Trajectory' inspector panel.
+5) (Optional) If using the exclamation points or warning signs visualizations, add the '_ErrorAreaHigh.prefab_', '_ErrorAreaMedium.prefab_', '_ErrorPatchHigh.prefab_', and '_ErrorPatchMedium.prefab_' files (in the 'user-AR-device folder) to your Assets folder, and drag them to the 'Error Area High Prefab', 'Error Area Medium Prefab', 'Error Patch High Prefab', and 'Error Patch Medium Prefab' slots in the 'Draw Trajectory' inspector panel.
-4) Add the 'ErrorHigh.mat' and 'ErrorMedium.mat' files (in the 'user-AR-device folder) to your Assets folder, and drag them to their slots in the 'Draw Trajectory' inspector panel.
+7) Add the '_ErrorHigh.mat_' and '_ErrorMedium.mat_' files (in the 'user-AR-device folder) to your Assets folder, and drag them to their slots in the 'Draw Trajectory' inspector panel.
-5) Add 'Start' and 'Stop' UI buttons, drag them to their slots in the 'Draw Trajectory' inspector panel, and set their OnClick actions to 'DrawTrajectory.HandleStartClick' and 'DrawTrajectory.HandleStopClick' respectively.
+8) Add 'Start' and 'Stop' UI buttons, drag them to the 'Start Button' and 'Stop Button' slots in the Draw Trajectory inspector panel, and set their OnClick actions to 'DrawTrajectory.HandleStartClick' and 'DrawTrajectory.HandleStopClick' respectively.
-6) Either hardcode your server IP address into line 481 of DrawTrajectory.cs, or add a UI panel with a text field to capture this data from the user.
+9) Either hardcode your server IP address into line 481 of DrawTrajectory.cs, or add a UI panel with a text field to capture this data from the user.
+10) (Optional) Add UI text objects to display SiTAR status, trajectory duration, length, average environment depth, and drag them to the 'Status', 'Trajectory Duration', 'Trajectory Length' and 'Trajectory Depth' slots in the Draw Trajectory inspector panel.
+11) (Optional) Add audio clips for notifying when error estimates are ready, user captures image, and user has captured all regions, and drag them to the 'Audio Results', 'Audio Capture' and 'Audio Complete' slots in the Draw Trajectory inspector panel.
-7) Set the Build platform to 'Android', select your device under 'Run device', and click 'Build and Run'.
+12) Set the Build platform to 'Android', select your device under 'Run device', and click 'Build and Run'.

 **Server:**

 **Playback AR device:**
+1) Create a Unity project with the AR Foundation template.
+Make sure the ARCore Extensions is fully set up by following the instructions here: https://developers.google.com/ar/develop/unity-arf/getting-started-extensions.
+2) (Optional) Add the AR Plane Manager and AR Point Cloud Manager scripts (included in AR Foundation) to the 'AR Session Origin' GameObject if you wish to visualize planes and feature points during playback.
+3) Add the 'TrajectoryPlayback.cs' script to the 'AR Session' GameObject.
+4) Create a UI text object to display log messages, and drag it to the 'Log' slot in the Trajectory Playback inspector panel.
+5) Drag the AR Camera GameObject to the 'Camera Manager' and 'Camera' slots in the Trajectory Playback inspector panel.
+6) Set the Build platform to 'Android', select your device under 'Run device', and click 'Build and Run'.

 # Datasets